Noopuragr/EVA4/S6/Readme.md

 ## Aim :

 * To perform handwritten digits classification using MNIST dataset with 99.4 % accuracy in less then 40 epochs.
-* To explore the performance of different regularization techniques.
+* To explore the performance of DNN by applying different regularization techniques.

   - Without L1 and L2 regularization.
   - With L1 regularization.